billw2/rpi-clone/README.md

   1: type c  W95 FAT32 (LBA)       mkfs -t vfat /dev/sdc1
   2: type 83 Linux                 mkfs.ext4 /dev/sdc2
 ```
-Although the first partition file system cound be mkfs -t vfat -F 32.
+Although the first partition file system could be mkfs -t vfat -F 32.
 I made the extra partitions mkfs.ext4 and I made a swap partition for
+possible later use (since this is a hard drive and not a flash drive).
-possible later use.
-Now when rpi-clone is run it will see
+Now when rpi-clone is run it will see that the destination disk has
-that the destination disk has matching types for the booted partitions
+matching types for the booted partitions 1 and 2, so it will do a
-1 and 2, so it will do a sync clone without trying to initialize the
+sync clone without trying to initialize the destination and my extra
-destination and my extra partitions 5 and 6 will not be touched.
+partitions 5 and 6 will not be touched.
+This will be the first clone
-Here's the first clone attempt to my manually partitioned disk.
+attempt to my manually partitioned disk.
+The partition types match so
-The partition types match so rpi-clone goes straight to a sync clone.
+rpi-clone will go straight to a sync clone.

+Notes:
-Note: when manually preparing like this and you make partition types
++ When manually preparing partitions like this and you make partition types
-match, don't forget that you must also make the file systems.  rpi-clone
+match, don't forget that you must also make the matching file systems.
-won't know if you've forgotten that until it tries to mount the
+rpi-clone won't know if you've forgotten that until it tries to mount the
 partitions.
++ What I say here applies generally, not just for manually partitioned
+drives.
+The clone to create a bootable USB disk can work without
+any additional steps beyond the rpi-clone run I show in
+this example if you are on a Pi3 that uses PARTUUID in cmdline.txt and fstab
+because rpi-clone automatically edits those.
+But if you are using device names and are setting up to have a
+system that SD card boots but uses a USB root, then you have to add an
+argument to the rpi-clone run:
+	+ Use the "-e sdX" option and rpi-clone will edit the destination
+      /etc/fstab and /boot/cmdline.txt to reference sdX partition names
+      instead of the SD card mmcblk0p partition names.
+	+ Once you boot your system and are running with a USB root, then the
+      SD card slot is available and you can put a SD card into it and clone
+      the running USB disk back to it.
+In that case you would
+      run: "rpi-clone mmcblk0".
+If you do this, rpi-clone assumes you want
+      to make the SD card standalone bootable and assumes "-e mmcblk0p"
+      and you don't have to explicitly add the argument.
+	+ But rpi-clone will not edit the currently booted SD card cmdline.txt.
+      You must do that yourself.

 ```
 pi@rpi0: $ sudo ./rpi-clone sdc